feathersui/feathersui-starling/documentation/help/markdown/scale3-image.md

 ### Scaling in the Opposite Direction

 `Scale3Image` is designed to mainly scale in one direction.
 However, it is capable of scaling in the other direction too.
-In this situation, the “caps” will scale to maintain aspect ratio.
+In this situation, the "caps" will scale to maintain aspect ratio.
 As an example, if a cap is a half circle, it will remain perfectly round after scaling in both directions.
 The goal is to avoid distortion of the caps.

 ![](images/scale3-both.png)